Related: Distance Services

 After hours Access

-All students have access to the after hours computer lab D1 (closed 12am – 6am).
+All students currently have 24/7 access to the after hours computer labs in the Landscape building.

 Staff and students who require access to other buildings should contact their Faculty or Departmental Administrator.